 Alcoholics Anonymous of Santa Cruz County

-Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism…
+with each other that they may solve their common problem and help others to recover from alcoholism…

-Have a drinking problem?
-Call 24 hours – (831) 475-5782
+Find a Meeting or Call 24/7 – (831) 475-5782

 …The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for A.A. membership; we are self-supporting through our own contributions.
 A.A. is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.